The Polish Colony in Harbin, Manchuria

 From left to right, or stacked if you are viewing on a mobile phone:

 Polish Weekly published in 1939 during the Japanese occupation.
 Note the Japanese permissions at the top-right.
+Source: Pomeranian Library in Szczecin.
+P. 1.

 One-day scout troop in Harbin dated 1923.
+Source: University of Warsaw Digital Library.
+P. 1.

-Advertisements from Daleki Wschód newspaper dated 1934.
+Advertisements from the Daleki Wschód newspaper dated 1934.
+Source: Pomeranian Library in Szczecin.
+P. 36.

 Polish Weekly newspaper.